 Back then they are used to be filled with corn.
-Nowadays the companies use synthetic materials that have the shape of corn.
-Maize bags have longer straps and are bigger, heavier than speed bags.
+Nowadays companies use synthetic materials that have the shape of corn.
+Maize bags have longer straps and are bigger, and heavier than speed bags.
 So, maize bags swing more than them as the straps are longer and force you to practice defensive moves.

-The shells of these bags are really soft and this makes perfect sense as this bag is designed to practice evading from punches so it should not cut or cause bruises.
+The shells of these bags are really soft and this makes perfect sense as this bag is designed to practice evading punches so it should not cut or cause bruises.

 4. Double End Bag

 You can improve footwork with this bag by moving around a target.
 In addition to these, double end bags can actually hit you back!
-So you need to move your head, dodge and move all the time.
+So you need to move your head, dodge, and move all the time.
 So honing defensive skills can be done quite effectively with it.
 So when you don’t have a sparring partner and want to practice defensive skills and strategies it is the next best thing!

 5. Free Standing Heavy Bag

 Free standing punching bag can stand on its own.
-The base needs to be strong to withstand abuse and the body should be flexible and after hitting it, it should come back immediately so a fighter can build up a rhythm and have a sweaty workout.
+The base needs to be strong to withstand abuse and the body should be flexible after hitting it, it should come back immediately so a fighter can build up a rhythm and have a sweaty workout.